-During the University's transition to a fully-online format, the staff in Special Collections and University Archives (SC&UA) is working diligently to provide the best possible support for UMW's students, faculty, and researchers working with our collections.
-We want you to know that you do have options to remotely access a great deal of our unique materials, and that we are here to help!
+During the unique circumstances of the Fall 2020 semester, the staff in Special Collections and University Archives (SC&UA) continues to work diligently to provide the best possible support for UMW's students, faculty, and researchers working with our collections.
+We want you to know that you have several options to access a great deal of our unique materials, remotely or in person, and that we are here to help!

 Hours and Services

-The Special Collections and Archives Reading Room and the Digital Archiving Lab will be closed until August 24.
+The Special Collections and Archives Reading Room and the Digital Archiving Lab is open M-F by appointment only*.

 Our Special Collections and University Archives team offers a number of ways to access reference help remotely.
 We are available to work with you in the format with which you're the most comfortable, be it email, phone, videoconferencing, or screen sharing.
 Individual contact information for each of our staff members is listed at the bottom of the page, or you can reach out to the department by emailing email@example.com.

 Some of the online collaborative tools available to users include:

 Special Collections and University Archives has a rich collection of digital materials available online and publicly accessible from anywhere with an internet connection.
 Access is available to these online collections listed below.

 Beginning in the Fall 2020 semester, the Digital Archiving Lab is open M-F by appointment only.
 Contact Angie Kemp, Digital Resources Librarian, to arrange an on-site appointment or to schedule a remote consultation.